antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 mitigate the issue.
 From looking at their code, it's clear that their calls can be replaced with APIs that are coming with .NET Standard 2.0.

-In order for these packages to work across .NET Standard 1.5, 1.6 and 2.0, they have to cross-compile and target these versions specifically.
-Alternatively, they could only support .NET Standard 2.0 or higher.
+In order for these package owners to support .NET Standard 1.5, 1.6 and 2.0, they will need to cross-compile to target these versions specifically.
+Alternatively, they can chooose to target .NET Standard 2.0 and higher given the broad set of platforms that support it.

 ## What's in .NET Standard?